Non(c)esuch Ballot-Level Risk-Limiting Audits for Precinct-Count Voting Systems: Assumptions

 Auditing using the values $L_i$ for randomly selected IDs $\zeta$ allows us to audit the original assertions conservatively.

-Note that if the imprinting and retrieval do what they are supposed to do, $L_i = B^\pi(b_i, c_i)$ for all $i$: there is no workload penalty for the protection against misbehavior.
-But if the system does not return a card with the ID $\eta$ when requested, in general the audit will have to examine more ballots than it would otherwise.
-In general, the workload when the outcome is correct will also depend on $\pi$, but as before, if the imprinting and retrieval are correct, $\pi$ is the identity: it results in comparing the CVR for each card to a human interpretation of the votes from the same card.
+Note that if the imprinting and retrieval do what they are supposed to do, $L_i = B(b_{\pi_i}, c_i)$ for all $i$: there is no workload penalty for the protection against misbehavior.
+But if the system does not return a card with the ID $\zeta$ when requested, in general the audit will have to examine more ballots than it would otherwise.
+In general, the workload when the outcome is correct will also depend on $\pi$, but as before, if the imprinting and retrieval are correct, $\pi$ is the identity: the audit compares the CVR for each card to the MVR for the same card.